(Opisthorchis viverrini, Clonorchis sinensis)

 Owners should be advised not to feed their dog raw or undercooked freshwater fish.
 For further control options, refer to the General Considerations and Recommendations section.

 Humans become infected through the ingestion of undercooked fish infected with metacercariae of liver flukes.
-Dogs may act as reservoirs for human infection by contaminating the environment with liver fluke eggs.
-Humans infected with liver fluke are mostly asymptomatic however chronic infection may lead to biliary and hepatic disease and cholangiocarcinoma.
+Dogs may act as reservoirs with eggs excreted contaminating the environment and ultimately enabling infection in the fish.
+Humans infected with liver fluke are mostly asymptomatic, but chronic infection may lead to biliary and hepatic disease and cholangiocarcinoma.